IBM/IBM-QRadar-Universal-Cloud-REST-API/Community Developed/Wiz/ReadMe.md

 5. auth_type : The Authentication type used to fetch JWT Token from Wiz.
 6. gql_query : The GraphQL query to be used while fetching the Issues from Wiz (default GraphQL query already present).
 7. audit_logs_gql_query : The GraphQL query to be used while fetching the Audit Logs from Wiz (default GraphQL query already present).
+8. detections_gql_query : The GraphQL query to be used while fetching the Detections from Wiz (default GraphQL query already present).